ephread/PommePlate/README.md

 ### Mockups
 _Pomme Plate_ mockups (SVG, PNG and sketch project files) are licensed under a [CC0 1.0 Universal License](http://creativecommons.org/publicdomain/zero/1.0/).
 See LICENSE for more details.

-The typeface used in the above images is named [Vegur](http://www.fontspace.com/arro/vegur).

 ### Logo
 The rudimentary _Pomme Plate_ logo is licensed under a [CC BY-NC 4.0 License](http://creativecommons.org/licenses/by-nc/4.0/).